 Eugene Airport (EUG) officials are pleased to announce the opening of the new Gallery at the Airport (GATA) on September 12, 2018.

-The gallery will be a showcase for local art exhibitors to share their works with both passengers and the general public inside the Eugene Airport terminal lobby.
+The gallery is a showcase for local art exhibitors to share their works with both passengers and the general public inside the Eugene Airport terminal lobby.
 The gallery consists of four large display cases and a dedicated wall for hanging art.

 The GATA is one component of the Public Art Master Plan for the Eugene Airport which was finalized earlier this year.
 This plan serves as a guide for airport management in building a notable collection of diverse and significant work.
 Also included is a stewardship plan for existing works including the Wings, Flight Patterns, the Northwest Passages murals, and the Paul Bunyan wood carving.